 What You'll Find On This Page

 This recipe for lemon sugar scrub cubes is so much better than a scrub tucked into a jar.
 Let me tell you why…

-I make all of our bath products – we share a lot of DIY bath and beauty here on Ruffles and Rain Boots.
+I make all of our bath products here at Ruffles and Rain Boots – we share a lot of DIY bath and beauty and a TON of sugar scrub recipes.
 The sugar scrubs we make smell divine, exfoliate the skin, and…

 Tend to get everywhere!

 When made in cubes, however, I don’t have to worry about dumping scrub on my counter or the rim of the tub.
 I also don’t have to worry that I’ve left any moisture inside the jar with the scrub because I get a cube out before I get in the shower or bath.

 Whether you’re making these lovely lemon cubes for yourself or another, trust me that the cube is a better option.

 There are affiliate links in this article which means, at no additional cost to you, we could receive compensation for our recommendations.
 You can read our full disclosure policy.

 You can use any mold for your lemon sugar scrub cubes, but make sure it is silicone.
 This cube mold is what we used and the cubes just pop right out!

 Because we make all of our own bath products here on Ruffles and Rain Boots, we’re sharing all of our favorite supplies in our Amazon Shop.